terra-money/docs/docs/dev/spec-market.md

 ### Virtual Liquidity Pools

-The market starts out with two liquidity pools of equal sizes, one representing Terra (all denominations) and another representing Luna, initialiazed by the parameter [`BasePool`](#basepool), which defines the initial size, $Pool_{Base}$, of the Terra and Luna liquidity pools.
+The market starts out with two liquidity pools of equal sizes, one representing Terra (all denominations) and another representing Luna, initialized by the parameters [`MintBasePool` and `BurnBasePool`](#basepool), which defines the initial size, $Pool_{Base}$, of the Terra and Luna liquidity pools.

-In practice, rather than keeping track of the sizes of the two pools, the information is encoded in a number $\delta$, which the blockchain stores as `TerraPoolDelta`, representing the deviation of the Terra pool from its base size in units µSDR.
+In practice, rather than keeping track of the sizes of the two pools, the information is encoded in a number $\delta$, which the blockchain stores as `MintPoolDelta` and `BurnPoolDelta`, representing the deviation of the Terra pool from its mint/burn base size in units µSDR.

 The size of the Terra and Luna liquidity pools can be generated from $\delta$ using the following formulas: